OWASP/owasp-summit-2017/Outcomes/Security-Champions/Security-Champions.md

 - NO: 7
 - SOMETIMES: 4

-#### Q-7: Are Security Champions expected to help in decision-making for product design / development?
+#### Q-7: Are Security Champions expected to help decision-making for product design / development?
 - YES: 18
 - NO: 2